Benjamin to Japan

 But a few months later, I stumbled across a homemade documentary of the tragedy which at first had my mouth hanging open in shock and horror, and by the end had tears streaming down my face.
 And amid the wreckage, in these Japanese men and women battling to remake their homes, I saw something I didn’t expect: strength in weakness, despair turned to hope, faith making a way.
 Even more surprising, though I don’t consider myself a very spiritual person, I had a clear sense God was talking to me, saying this is the purpose of your life.
 But what exactly was “this”? going to Japan? helping with relief efforts?
 And how could I know “this” wasn’t just my imagination, or a product of emotions?
 I needed to find out, but I had my last year of university ahead of me.

 Eight months later, on the verge of graduating I found myself looking in two directions: an uncertain future in Japan, or a one-year master’s program in electrical engineering.
-I had tried putting off making any kind of decision, but eventually asked for advice from a respected acquaintance.
+I had tried putting off making any kind of decision, but eventually asked for advice from someone I respected, my pastor.
 Why don’t you see what Japan is like? he asked.
 It doesn’t have to be permanent.
 For me this felt like a copout.
 Shouldn’t I commit more from the outset?
 He was right about one thing though — it was time to stop taking classes.
 I graduated and moved back in with my parents, taking a low-wage IT job at a small business.
 My dreams felt dead.